When temperatures hit triple-digits, older residents can feel more distress from heat and humidity and often have fewer options for beating the heat.

 Weingart Senior Center is located at 5220 Oliva Avenue and can be reached at 562-630-6141.
 Its hours are Monday through Friday, 9:00 a.m. to 5:30 p.m. and Saturday, 9:00 a.m. to 1:00 p.m.
 The facility is closed on Sundays.

 Use the "Park Finder" to see Google Maps of all facilities: www.lakewoodcity.org/ParkFinder.

-Several other city facilities offer relief from the heat during business hours:
+These two city facilities offer relief from the heat for patrons of all ages, during normal business hours: